|

 This interesting article contains the description of a

-simple project based around the MM-57105 game chip from NS.
-If most of
+simple project based around the MM-57105 game chip from National Semiconductor.

-the other hobbyist systems generate a black and white picture, this
+Unlike most other hobbyist projects which generate a black and white picture, this

-chip from GI in order to show the advantages of using the MM-57105 chip.
+chip in order to show the advantages of using the MM-57105 chip.

-Like with the other projects, it was possible to order the printed circuit
+Like with some other projects, the circuit board could be ordered.

 |